overly-engineered/mylife.js/README.md

 	createmylife();
 </script>
 ```
-or with options if you want a more customised feel:
+<a id="mylifefeatures" class="anchor" href="#mylifefeatures" aria-hidden="true">Features:</a>
+A more customised feel with options:
 ```
 <script>
 	createmylife({
 		lineheight : 400, // distance between branches default is 300
 		branchrad : 20, // branchradius default is 20
 		branchwidth : 5, // branch thickness default is 4
-		branchtype : "arrow", // branch type. currently "circle" or "arrow" default is "circle" branchfill : "#fff", // fill color for branches default is none treecolor : "#fff", // tree color default is #181818 treewidth : 5, // tree width default is 4
+		branchtype : "arrow", // branch type. currently "circle", "arrow" or "date"(see below for extra markup) default is "circle" branchfill : "#fff", // fill color for branches default is none treecolor : "#fff", // tree color default is #181818 treewidth : 5, // tree width default is 4